jeffreykegler/hoonlint/misc/whitespace.md

 A joined jog may be either **aligned** or **ragged**.
 A joined jog is ragged if its body is aligned one stop after its head.
-Otherwise, a joined jog is considered aligned.
+Otherwise, a joined jog is considered inter-line aligned.

-All aligned jogs in a jogging should be aligned at the same column.
+With each jogging,
-This column is called the **jogging body column** of the jogging.
+at most one column is designated as the **jogging body column** of the jogging.
-A jog body which is aligned at the jog body column is said to be **jogging-body-aligned**.
+A jog body that is aligned at the jog body column is said to be **jogging-body-aligned**.
 A jog whose jog body is jogging-body-aligned is also said to be **jogging-body-aligned**.

+A jog may also be pseudo-joined.
 The pseudo-join of pseudo-joined jog should be equivalent to the one of the horizontal gaps that a joined jog is allowed according to this standard.